px-pride/axi-game-engine/README.md

 * A new turn-based tactics game called *Wonder Wand*, found in `examples`.

 ## How do I try it?
-A version of this engine currently runs on our Discord servers, featuring the games provided in the `examples` directory.

-You can join our main Discord here: https://discord.gg/EYXxETutEJ

-We also have a developer/tester Discord.
+We have a version of the bot running in our developer/tester Discord.
 Please DM me if you would like access.
 My Discord handle is @px_pride.

 ## What is Wonder Wand?
 Wonder Wand is a game written to explore the possibilities of more complex Discord games.
 Inspired by Pokemon and card games, Wonder Wand is a turn-based tactics game emphasizing customization, resource management, and reading your opponent.
 Give it a shot in our Discord!